 - Boric Acid

 - Gallium Arsenide (GaAs – solar generators, EEE components)

 In terms of magnitude, ~8% of the materials used in the space industry may be affected in the mid-term, and possibly 20% in the long-term, based on analysis of the REACH Candidate List for authorisation and relevant precursor lists.
 These high numbers show the significant potential impact of the REACH chemicals regulation on the space sector, which was not a primary target of these rules.

 Eurospace REACH Task Forces

-Eurospace supports the coordination and implementation of joint space industry actions in the REACH framework with three Task Forces:
+Eurospace supports the coordination and implementation of joint space industry actions in the REACH framework with dedicated Task Forces:

 - LTF – Lead Metal Task Force